Delta Eta Chapter

 The honor society became incorporated in 1985 as Sigma Theta Tau International, Inc. The mission of the Honor Society of Nursing is to support the learning, knowledge, and professional development of nurses committed to make a difference in health worldwide.
 The vision Sigma Theta Tau International is to create a global community of nurses who lead in using knowledge, scholarship, service and learning to improve the health of the world’s people.

 The Delta Eta Chapter of Sigma Theta Tau International was established by a group of faculty members of the University of Southwestern Louisiana in October of 1976.
 The first induction ceremony was held in the spring of 1977.
 Membership is by invitation to baccalaureate and graduate nursing students who demonstrate excellence in scholarship, and to nurse leaders exhibiting exceptional achievements in nursing.
 Here are some additional facts about our membership:

-- More than 130,000 active members make Sigma Theta Tau International the second largest nursing organization in the United States.
+- More than135,000 active members make Sigma Theta Tau International the second largest nursing organization in the United States.

-- Members reside in more than 114 countries.
+- There are more than 540 chapters in more than 114 countries.

-- Sixty-one percent of active members hold master’s and/or doctoral degrees; 26 percent are staff nurse/clinicians; 20 percent are nurse practitioners, nurse midwives, nurse anesthetists, or clinical specialists; 16 percent are administrators or supervisors; and 23 percent are educators or researchers
+- Thirty-nine percent of active members hold master’s and/or doctoral degrees; 51 percent are staff nurse/clinicians; 18 percent are nurse practitioners, nurse midwives, nurse anesthetists, or clinical specialists; 16 percent are administrators or supervisors; and 18 percent are educators or researchers

 Dr. Tricia Templet